raj-open/example-rabbit-mq/demo/example-flat/README.md

     just run SEARCH-FS --requests 'demo/example-flat/requests.yaml'
     ````

+## Expected results ##

-This should yield 4 messages in the queue.
+- Should yield 4 messages in the queue.
+- The empty file should be skipped.